Sisoodiya/RDS-LAB/README.md

 # R for Data Science Laboratory (RDS-LAB)

 ## Overview
 This repository contains a comprehensive collection of lab activities, assignments, and code examples from my R for Data Science course.
-The codebase demonstrates various R programming concepts, data manipulation techniques, statistical analysis, and visualization methods learned throughout the course.
+The codebase demonstrates various R programming concepts, data manipulation techniques, statistical analysis, and visualisation methods learned throughout the course.

 ## Repository Structure

 ### Units
-The repository is organized into four main units, each focusing on different aspects of R programming:
+The repository is organised into four main units, each focusing on different aspects of R programming:

 - **Unit 1**: Basic R programming concepts
   - Mathematical computations (square, square root, exponential operations)